patrickfrey/mewa/doc/faq.md

 <a name="WTF"/>

 ### What is _Mewa_?
-_Mewa_ is a tool for the rapid prototyping of compiler frontends for strongly typed languages without the claim to be complete.
+_Mewa_ is a tool for the rapid prototyping of compiler frontends for strongly typed languages.
 It aims to support the mapping of a programming language to a intermediate representation in the simplest way leaving all analytical optimization steps to the backend.

 <a name="targetAudience"/>